-- postulate; can be used to assume any axiom. - --allow-unsolved-metas; forces Agda to accept unfinished proofs. - --allow-incomplete-matches; forces Agda to accept unfinished proofs. - --no-positivity-check; makes it possible to write non-terminating programs by structural "induction" on non strictly positive datatypes. - --no-termination-check; gives loopy programs any type. - --type-in-type and --omega-in-omega; allow the user to encode the Girard-Hurken paradox. - --injective-type-constructors; together with excluded middle leads to an inconsistency via Chung-Kil Hur's construction. - --sized-types; lacks some checks that rule out improper, inconsistent uses of sizes. - --experimental-irrelevance and --irrelevant-projections; enables potentially unsound irrelevance features (irrelevant levels, irrelevant data matching, and projection of irrelevant record fields, respectively). - --rewriting; turns any equation into one that holds definitionally.
-It can at the very least break convergence. - --cubical-compatible together with --with-K; the univalence axiom is provable using cubical constructions, which falsifies the K axiom. - --without-K together with --flat-split - The primEraseEquality primitive together with --without-K; using primEraseEquality, one can derive the K axiom. - --allow-exec; allows system calls during type checking. - --no-load-primitives; allows the user to bind the sort and level primitives manually.
+- postulate; can be used to assume any axiom. - --allow-unsolved-metas; forces Agda to accept unfinished proofs. - --allow-incomplete-matches; forces Agda to accept unfinished proofs. - --no-positivity-check; makes it possible to write non-terminating programs by structural "induction" on non strictly positive datatypes. - --no-termination-check; gives loopy programs any type. - --type-in-type and --omega-in-omega; allow the user to encode the Girard-Hurken paradox. - --injective-type-constructors; together with excluded middle leads to an inconsistency via Chung-Kil Hur's construction. - --guardedness together with --sized-types; currently can be used to define a type which is both inductive and coinductive, which leads to an inconsistency.
+This might be fixed in the future. - --experimental-irrelevance and --irrelevant-projections; enables potentially unsound irrelevance features (irrelevant levels, irrelevant data matching, and projection of irrelevant record fields, respectively). - --rewriting; turns any equation into one that holds definitionally.
+It can at the very least break convergence. - --cubical together with --with-K; the univalence axiom is provable using cubical constructions, which falsifies the K axiom. - The primEraseEquality primitive together with --without-K; using primEraseEquality, one can derive the K axiom. - --allow-exec; allows system calls during type checking. - --no-load-primitives; allows the user to bind the sort and level primitives manually.